Trasqual/VertigoCase/README.md

 - Currently each zone is using a fixed set of rewards.
 These could be randomized if necessary.
 - Could add better particle effects and polish overall.
 - Could create a tool for automatically generating zone data and rewards.
+- Batches to Canvas overdraw ratio could be improved.